モロッコ

 • Breakfast

-Non-Muslims cannot enter the mosque, but its 12th-century foundations and 77-meter-high minaret are worth seeing.
-The adjoining gardens feature fountains and ponds for you to enjoy.
+Non-Muslims cannot enter this mosque, but its 12th-century foundations and 77-meter-high minaret are worth seeing.
+The adjacent gardens feature fountains and ponds to enjoy.

-Visit souks such as Souk el-Attarine, Souk Chouari, and Souk Smata where spices, woodcrafts, and traditional Moroccan slippers (babouches) are sold.
-At the dyers' souk (Souk des Teinturiers) you can watch cloth and yarn being dyed using traditional methods.
+Visit souks like Souk el-Attarine, Souk Chouari, and Souk Smata, where spices, woodwork, and traditional Moroccan slippers (babouches) are sold.
+At the dyers’ souk (Souk des Teinturiers) you can watch fabric and yarn being dyed using traditional methods.

 Ben Youssef Madrasa (Quranic school)

-Admire a superb example of 16th-century Moroccan Islamic architecture.
-Take time to appreciate the carved cedar ceilings, intricate plasterwork, and detailed zellij (tile) decorations.
+Enjoy a superb example of 16th-century Moroccan Islamic architecture.
+Take time to admire the carved cedar ceilings, intricate plasterwork, and the details of the zellij (tilework).
 [Japanese Guide]

 • Attachment Image from Itinerary Row: 67609 Attachment Image from Itinerary Row: 67609 Attachment Image from Itinerary Row: 67609